steph643/tinypsd/README.md

 ### What now?

 I developped this prototype for my own use, because backing up my work was a nightmare.
-I'm now wondering if it deserves to be developped further. **If you'd like to see this project move forward, please fill [this short survey](https://docs.google.com/forms/d/e/1FAIpQLSdJUtbC4O7cmTQv2qjXZBuEoTOqfjzADHgMOqzgrqqjuWNCdg/viewform?usp=sf_link)** and advertise tinypsd to your friends and colleagues.
+I'm now wondering if it deserves to be scaled up. **If you'd like to see this project pushed forward, please fill [this short survey](https://docs.google.com/forms/d/e/1FAIpQLSdJUtbC4O7cmTQv2qjXZBuEoTOqfjzADHgMOqzgrqqjuWNCdg/viewform?usp=sf_link)** and advertise tinypsd to your friends and colleagues.